 - Social Anxiety Disorder (Social Phobia)

-Historically, Obsessive-Compulsive Disorder (OCD) was categorized as an anxiety disorder, but now OCD and related disorders are categorized separately.
+Historically, Obsessive-Compulsive Disorder (OCD) was categorized with these disorders, but now OCD and related disorders are categorized separately.
 These include Hoarding Disorder, Body Dysmorphic Disorder, Trichotillomania (Hair-Pulling) Disorder, and Excoriation (Skin-Picking) Disorder.
-These disorders are still associated with the experience and expression of anxiety.
+Still, these disorders are associated with the experience and expression of anxiety.

 Treatment of Anxiety Disorders: